MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/exchange-admin-integration-pack.md

 The configured user must be granted remote PowerShell rights on the Exchange server.

 1. On the Exchange server, start the **Exchange Management Shell**.
-2. To determine whether the user has remote PowerShell rights, run the following command and check the value in the **RemotePowerShellEnabled** field:
+2. To determine whether the user has remote PowerShell rights, run the following command, and check the value in the **RemotePowerShellEnabled** field:

   ```PowerShell
         Get-User <UserName>